-We aim to create a better future based on diversified values and experiences of youth from both developed and developing countries.
-We aim to empower youth, who are to become the leaders of the future, by finding solutions to the problems of developing countries, through discussions with their peers from different backgrounds.
+Our goal is to create a better future based on the diverse values and experiences of youth from around the world.
+We aim to empower youth, and shape them into leaders of a fairer, more sustainable future, through debates, problem-solving, and networking with peers from a variety of backgrounds.

-2. Provide opportunities for participants to embrace diversified values and acquire extensive knowledge
+2. Provide opportunities for participants to embrace diverse values and learn from them

-3. Accomplish realistic goals and bring about change to society
+3. Accomplish realistic goals and bring about change in society

 Today, roughly 1.3 billion people on the earth, out of the total of 7 billion, live on the daily budget of below one dollar a day (that is, nearly one out of five live below the poverty line).
 As the 2015 deadline set for the Millennium Development Goals (MDGs) approaches, the scorecard on the MDG achievements is quite mixed among target categories and among geographical locations within the developing world.
 It is a duty for those of us who are fortunate enough to have access to education and other means to contribute to the collective effort to build a better world for all, either at the local, national or global level.

-IDYF is still in its 5th year since it was established, but human network among its participants and alumni has been accumulating rapidly.
-I understand that this year’s program will focus on the fundamental question, “What is ‘development’?”, inviting participants to debate on what each of them conceives as an ‘ideal’ society.
+IDYF is still in its 6th year since it was established, but human network among its participants and alumni has been accumulating rapidly.
+Every year, IDYF sets a common theme for discussion, and a group of youth coming from all over the world debate relevant issues from all angles.
 For those participants from outside Japan, in particular, what they see, discuss and learn through their interactions with Japanese participants and the Japanese society is likely to leave a profound impact for the rest of their lives, no matter what kind of career paths they happen to choose in the future.

 Among others, a career in international development is an exciting and rewarding one.
 As you become a professional in the area of international development, you naturally interact with people with many different backgrounds, such as policy makers of all levels (local, national and international), academics, farmers, workers and laborers, and children.
 As exciting as those interactions are, they tend to be somewhat constrained by social contexts and social positions where we and they are in.
 As an academic specializing in development economics, for example, I interact with them as a policy advisor, an academic colleague, an interviewer during field research in an attempt to collect data to be analyzed and to be published in policy reports or academic journals, etc. In fact, it is not easy to interact with all those people free of such social contexts and truly on an equal footing.